seiselen/Research-Ops/Genesis (PCG Research Ops)/Naughtiest Problem and Trifold Principle.md

 ### The Trifold Principle (Of PCG)

-The Principle itself is, as implied by its name, is composed of three elements as sub-principles:
+The Principle itself is, as implied by its name, composed of three elements as cohesive yet disjoint *sub-principles*:
 * **(1)** Principle of **Physical Stability**, which generally encompasses the ***(game) engine*** of the simulation world
 * **(2)** Principle of **Contextual Consistency**, which generally encompasses the ***design*** of the simulation world
 * **(3)** Principle of **Spatiotemporal Synchronicity**, which generally encompasses the ***initialization / progression*** of the simulation world